From Ohio, God brought me out of my old life (a wilderness without Jesus) and round about my transient life He brought me to Bible college.

 The Whitcombe’s Go To Church

-Sunday morning arrived at Mid-central with quite a substantial frost; fluffy white flakes blanketed everything; ice and snow glistened in the trees.
+Sunday morning arrived at Mid-Central with quite a substantial frost; fluffy white flakes blanketed everything; ice and snow glistened in the trees.
 Jessi, peering out her bedroom window still in her Veggie Tales printed pajamas, awed the sight.
-She imagined now all the fun she would have with her friends – Timothy, and other neighbor kids: making angels in the snow, ice-skating, catching snowflakes on their tongues, uh, even snowball fights.
+She imagined now all the fun she would have with her friends – Timothy, and other neighbor kids: making angels in the snow, ice-skating, catching snowflakes on their tongues, uh, even snowball fights (all in fun of course).

 Just Another Shopping Day